DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

-presuppose an artistic subject as a kind of field guide cum documentarist, present in space as a point of reference, and posit the black box of finance as an invisible object that, in turn, is made visible and materialized by virtue of the artist ‘s position as field guide cum documentarist.
+presuppose an artistic subject as a kind of field guide cum documentarist, present in space as a point of reference, and posit the black box of finance as an invisible object that, in turn, is made visible and materialized by virtue of the artist's position as field guide cum documentarist.

 Take, for instance, Mark Curran’s *The Market* (2010 - ongoing), an